GrantYoungs/TriviaNight/README.md

 Bored at home with nothing to do?
 Test your random knowledge!
 How many can you get correct?

 # Trivia Questions
 Trivia Night pulls trivia questions from [Open Trivia Database](https://opentdb.com/) and [The Trivia API](https://the-trivia-api.com/), both of which are free public APIs.
-In the future, I would like to curate questions host my own API.
+In the future, I would like to curate questions and host my own API.

 # Getting Started
 Getting started with Trivia Night is very easy!